singer-io/getting-started/Discovery.md

 ```

 ## The Catalog
-The output of discovery mode should be a list of the streams a tap supports.
+The output of discovery mode should be a list of the streams a Tap supports.
 This JSON formatted list is known as the catalog.
 The top level is an object, with a single key called `"streams"` that points to an array of objects, each having the following fields

 | Property          | type               | required? | Description                    |
 | ----------------- |--------------------|-----------|--------------------------------|